Skip to content

 Conducting the Shelf Audit

-A plan is useless if it isn’t executed.
+A plan is useless if it isn't executed.
 To master shelf audit and planogram basics, your field team must regularly visit stores to verify compliance.
 Are the items in the right order?
 Are the shelf-talkers and POSM correctly installed?
-Using a field management tool like Merchio allows your team to take photos and log audit results instantly, providing “Proof of Execution” to the management team.
+A phone camera and a simple shared checklist is enough to get started — the key is logging results the same day, not weeks later, so "Proof of Execution" reaches the management team while it's still actionable.

 Tracking Out-of-Stock (OOS)